Viscous friction acting on a solid disk falling in confined fluid: lessons for the scaling analysis

+Obtaining reproducible data as in Fig. 1 (b) is highly non-trivial.
+The main difficulty is to drop the disk in the cell with precisely maintaining the relation $2h=D-D_{0}$.
+The falling speed is expected to be maximized when this relation is satisfied with no tilting.
+Thus, we created a gate by setting two plates of thickness comparable to $h$ at the places indicated by the two dashed rectangles at the top of the cell in Fig. 1 (a) to help guarantee the condition at the entry.
+Even with this gate, we need to carefully insert the disk into the gate and collect the data in fast falling cases.
+In this way, we could obtain reproducible data as specified above.

-In Fig. 2 (a)-(c), we present the falling velocity $V$, obtained as a slope in the $x-t$ plot as in Fig. 1 (b), as a function of the film thickness $h$ for $h<D_{0}$.
-Details of the data presentation are as follows.
-One data point, without error bars, corresponds to each falling experiment.
+In Fig. 2, we present the falling velocity $V$, obtained as a slope in the $x-t$ plot as in Fig. 1 (b), as a function of the film thickness $h$ for $h<D_{0}$ (except for the rightmost data set (8 data) shown by square in Fig. 2 (b), for which $h\gtrsim D_{0}$).
+One data point shown without error bars, corresponds to each falling experiment.
 We repeated falling experiments typically several times (in the range twice to more than 10 times) for a single parameter set and we showed all the results in the plots.
-As a result, in some case data points are closely overlapped, which suggests a size of errors in the measurements.
+As a result, in some case data points are closely overlapped, which suggests a small size of errors in the measurements.

-In Fig. 2 (a)-(c), we observe a coherent and systematic parameter dependence: $V$ increases with $h$ and $D_{0}$ but decreases with $\eta$, showing viscous origin of the dynamics.
-Note that differences in color and mark correspond to those in $D_{0}$ and $\eta$, respectively.

-In Fig. 2 (d), we explore a wider range of $h$ for $\eta=3000$ cS to see the limitation of the regime of our principal interest.
-Here, we use the same color convention, but assign different marks as specified in the caption.